themanager.org

 Calculating Knowledge Capital No mumbo-jumbo.
 Here's a simple method for deriving the value of intellectual assets.
 By Paul Strassmann

 Choosing Your Knowledge Management Strategy In this paper, we survey a number of different knowledge management strategies and a range of driving forces for knowledge management activities.
-We synthesise these using an extended version of an existing “KM spectrum”; apply a knowledge engineering approach to provide further guidance for the KM spectrum; and then describe a simple classification approach that links the driving forces to KM strategies, using a number of published heuristics.
-June 2003

 Creating Competitive Advantage By Effectively Managing Knowledge This paper investigates the vital link between the management of knowledge in contemporary organizations and the development of a sustainable competitive advantage.
 A framework synthesized from a review of the literature is offered.